 If you’re in for something more classic, then this burger joint will not disappoint.

 If you happen to be in the company of people who like different food, then Ocean Smögen is the place.
-They have everything from pasta, burgers to seafood and is located just a few metres by those famous Smögen cottages.
+They have everything from pasta, burgers to seafood and are located just a few meters, by those famous Smögen cottages.

 Best things to do in Smögen